 Here are a few steps you can take to get yourself squared away with your accounting practices:

-- Digitally or physically organize your paperwork on a per-trip basis—from current BOLs, receipts, and all load information—to simplify invoicing, taxes, and any future revisits.
+- Digitally or physically organize your paperwork on a per-trip basis—from current BOLs, fuel receipts, and all load information—to simplify invoicing, taxes, and any future revisits.

 - Carefully save and track your receipts, whether you gather them electronically via apps, electronic logging devices (ELDs), or notebooks and receipt envelopes, noting the location, amount, reason, and date of all the costs.